bassamsdata/namu.nvim/README.md

 ## Credits & Acknowledgements

-- Zed editor for the idea.
+- [Zed](https://zed.dev) editor for the idea.
-- Mini.pick @echasnovski for the idea of `getchar()`, without which this plugin wouldn't exist.
+- [Mini.pick](https://github.com/echasnovski/mini.nvim) @echasnovski for the idea of `getchar()`, without which this plugin wouldn't exist.
 - Magnet module from (couldn’t find it anymore on GitHub), which intrigued me a lot.
-- @folke for handling multiple versions of Neovim LSP requests.
+- @folke for handling multiple versions of Neovim LSP requests in [Snacks.nvim](https://github.com/folke/snacks.nvim).